RINEARN/exevalator/python/README.md

 ### 3. Use Functions

-Provide custom functions by implementing the simple callable protocol `FunctionInterface` and connect them by name:
+Provide custom functions by implementing the simple callable protocol `ExevalatorFunctionInterface` and connect them by name:

 	from typing import Sequence
-	from exevalator import Exevalator, FunctionInterface, ExevalatorException
+	from exevalator import Exevalator, ExevalatorFunctionInterface, ExevalatorException

 	# Create a function available in expressions
-	class MyFunction(FunctionInterface):
+	class MyFunction(ExevalatorFunctionInterface):
     	def invoke(self, arguments: list[float]) -> float:
 		if len(arguments) != 2:
 			raise ExevalatorException("Incorrect number of arguments")